Inline CSS

 While building a website, it is important for you to take care of its look.
 That is the place where CSS (Cascading Style Sheets) comes in.
 CSS helps in controlling the design and the layout of a webpage.
 There are multiple ways to apply CSS to your webpage.
 One of these methods is inline CSS, which is used to add style directly to an HTML element.
 This method is also called HTML inline CSS or CSS inline style.
-In this blog, you will learn everything about inline CSS with examples and best practices of using CSS inline style.
+In this blog, you will learn everything about this type of CSS with examples and best practices of using CSS inline style.

 Table of Contents: